JulienPradet/pigment-store/doc/README.md

 The `index.md` file also work in the root directory of your tests.
 It'll be used on the landing page of the Styleguide.

+### For a Component

+Create a `{component_file_name}.md` file next to your component.
+It will automatically be added as a description below the title on the component's page in the Styleguide.

 ## How to add your own CSS files

 Let's say your CSS file is in the directory `public` of your project and is named